The shoppers barge in, they’ve been busy, half a dozen bags plus the food.

 The girls are excited, the two kids, Mickey and Zak are in a frenzy to see what the Canadian Rockies look like, they race off to a laptop.

 Zoe C, “Kids warmed to the idea instantly.
 Well, it’s hard to tell with McKenzie, excited is not in her operating system and I doubt Akiko grasps Canadian Rockies, or woods for that matter.”

 We wrap lunch, most of the crew surfs the web, first to get an idea of the Rockies, then to hunt for places that might suit.
 Natalie and I steal off to play, God she’s stunning, laying nude on her tummy.
 I have to stop, take her in.
-Christ, my erection has an erection.
+Geez, my erection has an erection.
 It’s okay, I have a plan, it involves making her lose her mind.